 A project to transform a 6 square meter space with a window into a children’s bathroom.

-just an accent wall and the black with the turqoise in the floor is a great combination.
-The teqnique of tadelac adds a great texture to the space.
+The technique of tadelac adds a great texture to the space.

 The stair ramp was colored in black and to bring in some texture to the house I decided to put up a sisal fibre green wallpaper on an accent wall.